 Macros: Fat, Protein & Carbohydrates

 While this way of eating is remarkably successful in reducing excess weight, there are many individuals who maintain their current healthy weight by adapting the number of calories they get from Fats, Proteins, and Carbohydrates.
 This way of eating requires a certain level of commitment on the part of the individual looking to become ketogenic because it requires you to know your body and what it needs to feed it – aka your macros.
-There are a number of macro calculators available online that can help you determine – based on your height, weight, age, gender, and activity level – how many calories, grams of fats, carbohydrates, and protein are required to fuel your body based on your nutrition goals (weight loss, weight maintenance, or even bulking).
+There are a number of macro calculators available online, such as the MyMojoMacros, that can help you determine – based on your height, weight, age, gender, and activity level – how many calories, grams of fats, carbohydrates, and protein are required to fuel your body based on your nutrition goals (weight loss, weight maintenance, or even bulking).
 For many people turning to Keto to aide in losing weight, changing to this way of eating will require a reduction in total calories – the majority of which will come from the elimination of carbohydrates in the diet – and some may also need to limit their protein intake as well (but this is different for each person depending on their individual activity levels).

-Treating Disease with the ketogenic diet
+Treating Disease with the Ketogenic Diet

 The Ketogenic diet has been utilized in a number of different countries around the world for a number of different reasons.
 In the United States, much of the medical/dietary research on this diet revolves around its use for patients with seizure disorders because of its predilection for reducing seizure activity in the brain.
 However, with the increasing incidents of diabetes, obesity, heart disease, and other chronic diseases in the Unites States and around the world, more research is being done on this diet and its applications for multiple chronic diseases – obesity and diabetes being among the most studied.
 It is important to know that not all people react to things the same and that this way of eating is no exception to that rule.
 Factors such as age, gender, family and personal medical history, and genetics can influence your body’s response to eating the specific macronutrients to keep your body in ketosis, and should be discussed with your medical provider or with a medical provider that knows your health history and has an understanding of the ketogenic diet.

-What can I eat on a ketogenic diet?
+What Can I eat on a Ketogenic Diet?